Basic Dog Obedience

 Segment 3 Dog Sports - Are They For You?

-There are many advantages to utilizing an online courses over watching a DVD.
-The course contains far more information than the time constraints of a DVDs.
+There are many advantages to utilizing an online course over watching a DVD.
+The course contains far more information than the time constraints of DVDs.
 It is also far easier for a student to review topics in a course than in a DVD.
 One only needs to try and review a specific topic in the middle of a DVD.
 Spending time going fast forward and rewinding takes so much time.
-Finding a topic in a well laid out course takes seconds.
+Finding a topic in a well-laid out course takes seconds.

 A Short History on Ed Frawley